-- 1. Jumping jacks wide legs and wide arms, bounce quickly of your toes do 3 sets of 15 - 2.
-High Knee lifts-stand in place with your shoulder blades back and down, arms in a 90 degree position.
+- 1. Jumping Jacks: wide legs and wide arms, bounce quickly of your toes.
+Do 3 sets of 15 - High Knee Lifts: Stand in place with your shoulder blades back and down, arms in a 90 degree position.
 Try not to lean forward or back.
-Alternate lifting each knee as high as possible do 10 lifts. - 3.
-Exploding jumps stand straight and squat down (butt back) to touch the ground and jump/explode as high as you can do that 8 times.
+Alternate lifting each knee as high as possible.
+Do 10 lifts. - 3.
+Exploding Jumps: Stand straight and squat down (butt back) to touch the ground and jump/explode as high as you can.
 Do 2 sets of 8. - 4.
-Jump rope hold and imaginary rope, turn it and jump quickly.
+Jump Rope: Hold and imaginary rope, turn it and jump quickly.
 Do 3 sets of 20.